-&lt;sup>1 If the project maintains or improves water quality or if it increases effluent loadings but meets its permit, it contributes to protection of the uses.

-&lt;sup>2 If the project reduces loadings of a pollutant that is impairing the designated use, the project contributes to restoration of that use.

-&lt;sup>3 Specify the designated use(s) as "primary" those affected uses that drive a large portion of project financing.
+Note: If the project maintains or improves water quality or if it increases effluent loadings but meets its permit, it contributes to protection of the uses.
+2 If the project reduces loadings of a pollutant that is impairing the designated use, the project contributes to restoration of that use.
+3 Specify the designated use(s) as "primary" those affected uses that drive a large portion of project financing.
 In most the cases, one and possibly two uses will qualify as primary.

-&lt;sup>4 Specify all the other designated use(s) as "secondary".
-If no use qualifies as primary, specify "secondary" for all applicable uses.

-[b] Other Uses and Outcomes: (For projects that do not affect pollutant discharge into a surface water body with designated uses, or that have additional project outcomes.)
-Check as many if applicable Other Uses and Outcomes: Protection Restoration Groundwater Protection ☐Primary ☐Secondary ☐Primary ☐Secondary ☐ Drinking Water Supply ☐Primary ☐Secondary ☐Primary ☐Secondary Water Reuse/Recycling/Conservation ☐Primary ☐Secondary ☐Primary ☐Secondary Infrastructure Improvement ☐Primary ☐Secondary ☐Primary ☐Secondary Regionalization/Consolidation ☐Primary ☐Secondary ☐Primary ☐Secondary Other Public Health/Pathogen Reduction ☐Primary ☐Secondary ☐Primary ☐Secondary Wetland Restoration ☐Primary ☐Secondary ☐Primary ☐Secondary Security ☐Primary ☐Secondary ☐Primary ☐Secondary Industrial ☐Primary ☐Secondary ☐Primary ☐Secondary Other- ☐Primary ☐Secondary ☐Primary ☐Secondary Project Comments:
+4 Specify all the other designated use(s) as "secondary".
+If no use uses. qualifies as primary, specify "se c condary" for all applicable Other Uses and Outcomes: (For projects that do not ag designated uses, or that have additional project outcomes.)
+Check as many if applicable ffect pollutant discharge into a si urface water body with Other Uses and Outcomes: Protection Restoration Groundwater Protection ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Drinking Water Supply ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Water Reuse/Recycling/Conservation ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Infrastructure Improvement ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Regionalization/Consolidation ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Other Public Health/Pathogen Reduction ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Wetland Restoration ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Security ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Industrial ☐ Primary ☐ Secondary ☐ Primary ☐ Secondary Other- ☐ Primary -- ☐ Secondary ☐ Primary ☐ Secondary Project Comments: